tabordasolutions/nics-usage-analytics/bulk/README.md

 Next, upload your files from the outbox directory to an S3 bucket.
 The cascout-production-access-log-load bucket is convenient.
 You can use the aws command-line interface or any S3 browser to accomplish the update.

 Last, import your files into the data warehouse.
-I recommend loading into a temporary table before merging records into the ```accesses``` table.
+I recommend loading into a temporary table for review before merging records into the ```accesses``` table.

 ```
 CREATE TABLE backfill1 (